This story is part of our continuing coverage of CES 2020, including tech and gadgets from the showroom floor.

 A 2020 innovation award winner, the 10Minds Motion Pillow 2 uses a patented Sleep Pressure Monitoring System to help stop snoring.
 The first iteration of the pillow was featured at CES last year, and this year’s show featured the new version.

 The memory foam pillow comes with a solution box, which plugs into the pillow.
 The solution box analyzes snoring patterns.
 So, when you snore, it pumps air into the pillow to adjust the pillow’s height by up to three inches.
 The solution box also monitors your head position and breathing patterns to determine the best pillow shape to provide.
-You can buy the pillow for.
+You can buy the pillow for $378 on Amazon.

 Follow our live blog for more CES news and announcements.